-In early 2012 Maha Al Musa was reading a news story in TIME Magazine on the woman Jamie who was breastfeeding her 3.5 year old son.
-At that time Maha’s third child, her daughter was also 3.5 and still breastfeeding.
-Maha wrote a supportive comment on the news website saying, “good on them for naturally breastfeeding.
+In early 2012 Maha Al Musa was reading an online news story in TIME Magazine about Jamie Grumet who was breastfeeding her 3.5 year old son.
+At that time Maha was breastfeeding third child, her daughter, who was also 3.5.
+Maha wrote a supportive comment on the news website saying, “good on them for breastfeeding.
 Mother and child know best.
-This is biologically normal.
+This is the biological norm.
 I am 49 and breastfeeding my 3.5 year old.”

-Before she knew it Maha was contacted by an Australian online news program to tell her story and that set the ball rolling.
+Before she knew it Maha was contacted by an Australian news program asking her to tell her story to Australia and that set the ball rolling.
 She was happy to stand in the role as an advocate for awareness of public breastfeeding, child led weaning, biological norm breastfeeding.

-She was interviewed as a guest on Sunrise TV Channel 7 Australia, The Mornings Show Australia Channel 9, A Current Affair Channel 9 and graced the cover of The Australian Woman’s Day November 2012, New Magazine UK and Take 5 2013. her story was featured in The Australian Woman’s Day again in 2015 and her story went viral worldwide from 2012-2016.
+She was consequently interviewed as a guest on Sunrise TV Channel 7 Australia, The Mornings Show Australia Channel 9, A Current Affair Channel 9 and graced the cover of The Australian Woman’s Day November 2012, New Magazine UK and Take 5 2013. her story was featured in The Australian Woman’s Day again in 2015 and her story went viral worldwide from 2012-2016.

-She felt the World Health Organisation’s recommendation of breastfeed till 2 years or beyond, often limited women’s ideas that two is the longest time.
+She felt the World Health Organisation’s recommendation of breastfeed till 2 years or beyond, often limited women’s ideas that two years is deemed the longest time.

 She feels that the recommendation should read:

-Breastfeed your child to “natural term” which is generally between the ages of 4 and 8 years.
+Breastfeed your child to “natural term” which is generally between the ages of 4 and 8 years or beyond.
 This is normal.

-In 2015 Maha was featured in 3 documentaries for Discovery Channel, RTL Germany and Inside Story Channel 9 Australia. (remove date).
+In 2015 Maha and her daughter were featured in 3 documentaries for Discovery Channel, RTL Germany and Inside Story Australia Channel 9

 She was also featured again in Woman’s Day Magazine Australia May 2015.